ansys/pyfluent/doc/source/api/solver/fielddata.rst

 ----------------------------

-In order to access field data, launch the fluent solver, and make field data available (for example, either by reading a case file and then initializing as in the following code, or by reading case and data files)".
+In order to access field data, launch the fluent solver, and make field data available (for example, either by reading a case file and then initializing as in the following code, or by reading case and data files).

 1. Reading case file and initializing